twopin/CAMP/README.md

 2. Use the command `python -u preprocess_features.py predict_filename` to obtain processed feature dicts in ./preprocessing/

 - STEP 2: Make predictions by the CAMP model
-To predict binary peptide-protein interactions with corresponding peptide binding residues, first unzip the model file in ./model/, then use the command `python -u predict_camp.py predict_filename`.
+To predict binary peptide-protein interactions with corresponding peptide binding residues, first unzip the model file in ./model/, then use the command `python -u predict_CAMP.py predict_filename`.

-### Train CAMP from scratch
+### Data curation

 Here we offer the protocol to construct the benchmark dataset.
 Due to the copyright issues, we can not provide the complete benchmark dataset.
 You may follow the procedures in ./data/ to reproduce the benchmark dataset and train CAMP.

-- STEP 0: Downloading data from three sources (skip this step if you have your own data)
+- STEP 0: Downloading data from three sources

 1. RCSB PDB : Download the fasta files from ftp://ftp.wwpdb.org/pub/pdb/derived_data/pdb_seqres.txt.gz and pdb files